 "The hands-on, competitive nature of the Challenge provides an experience that cannot be easily duplicated in the classroom."

-The challenge, which receives considerable support from Rotary clubs across the country, runs in every start and territory and sees about 25,000 students participate annually.
+The challenge, which receives considerable support from Rotary clubs across the country, runs in every state and territory and sees about 25,000 students participate annually.

 The event is now a regular part of the school year in Eyre Peninsula and highly valued by science and technology teachers.